top of page

 Section B comprises one 30-mark question and two 20-mark questions.
 The questions will come from planning and risk assessment, internal control or audit evidence, although topics from other syllabus areas may also be included.

-ACCA AA (was F8) is one of the Applied Skills Level papers in your ACCA professional qualification journey.
+ACCA AA is one of the Applied Skills Level papers in your ACCA professional qualification journey.

-In addition to final review procedures, the final section concentrates on reporting, including the form and content of the independent auditor's report.
+Last but not the least, the syllabus concentrates on reporting, including the form and content of the independent auditor's report.

 In the exam, you will see questions from every section in the summary above.
 There is no one area you can ignore as all of them will be in your exam.
 Perhaps you find the topics above are separated, however, they are linked together in real business world as well as the syllabus design.

-The general principle in ACCA Performance Management Paper exam is 1 mark per 1.8 minute which means you have 100 marks to complete an exam within 180 minutes (CBE).
+The general principle in ACCA Performance Management Paper exam is 1 mark per 1.8 minute which means you have 100 marks to complete CBE exam within 180 minutes.

 It is wise for you to practice pass papers and mock exam to train your time management skills before you need to attempt the paper.

 It is a section sharing with you on ACCA Audit & Assurance (AA) technical articles to help you understanding of complex concepts in simple way.
 In addition, you can find exam tips in our examiner review report on ACCA Audit & Assurance exam.